Living in Osaka Vs. Tokyo

 Toyonaka

-Toyonaka is the residential area of northern Osaka.
+Toyonaka is a residential area in northern Osaka.
 Many of its residents commute daily to the city to work.
-Some key points of interest in the town are Harada Shinto Shrine and Hattori Ryokuchi Park
+Some key points of interest in the town are Harada Shinto Shrine and Hattori Ryokuchi Park.

 The population density of Toyonaka is 11,000 people per square km, which is close to the population density of Osaka City.
 The reason is the presence of Osaka International Airport, which is partially located in Toyonaka and partially in Itami City.